sixcrm/SixCRMServerless/README.md

 1. Make sure local dynamodb is running
 1. execute `npm run test-functional`

+## Running linter
+We're using ESLint (http://eslint.org/) for linting.
+Initial set of rules is fairly relaxed, and we should slowly add more rules as the codebase and style stabilizes.

+In order to run linter, execute `npm run lint`.
+Results will be written to `coverage/lint.html`.

 ## Known Issues

 5. CC record missing from the transaction. *Confirm*